Smreinar/CLI-App/README.md

 clone the repository to try it yourself!

-created by: Steven M Reinart Jr.
+created by: Steven M Reinart Jr. <br>
 Email: stevenreinart123@gmail.com